fabiomarcellusdev/Prompture/templates/CLEAN-AI-CODE.md

 3. **Focus:** Concentrate efforts on the specific task assigned.
 Avoid unrelated changes or scope creep.
 4. **Quality:** Strive for a clean, organized, well-tested, and secure codebase.
 5. **Collaboration:** This document guides both human developers and the AI assistant for effective teamwork.
+6. **Requirements-Driven:** All development decisions should align with the requirements specified in `ai-docs/SRS.md` and `ai-docs/PRD.md`.

 ## 📚 Project Context & Understanding